Even though Synthroid and Levothyroxine contain the same active ingredient, they may not be tolerated equally among all patients.

 Remember that T3 is the most active and potent form of thyroid hormone in your body (4).

 So even small changes to T3 may have a big impact on certain individuals.

-It may be small differences such as this which result in improvement when switching from one medication to the other, even though technically they are the "same thing".
+It may be small differences such as this that result in improvement when switching from one medication to the other, even though technically they are the “same thing”.